gpopesc/xfce-ubuntu-synology/README.md

          size: 4000000000 # ~4gb
     restart: on-failure
 ```
-Save .env.sample.txt from here(https://github.com/gpopesc/xfce-ubuntu-synology/blob/main/.env.sample.txt) and modify your variables then rename it to .env, next your docker-compose.yml file
+Save .env.sample.txt from here(https://github.com/gpopesc/xfce-ubuntu-synology/blob/main/.env.sample.txt), modify your variables  and then rename it to .env  , next your docker-compose.yml file.
 Create a local folder "data", then "docker-compose up -d" from your ssh command prompt